nbozzi/verifiable-story-production/README.md

 **A governance framework for auditability and defensibility in AI-assisted media production.**

-VVerifiable Story Production (VSP) is a governance and process standard for professional, AI-assisted storytelling workflows.
+Verifiable Story Production (VSP) is a governance and process standard for professional, AI-assisted storytelling workflows.
 It addresses a core industry shift:

 > From asking **“Is it real?”** to asking **“Is it defensible?”**